 Top-P (Nucleus Sampling): The Probability Filter

-Top-P is another way to control randomness, but with a different approach.
+Top-P is another way to control randomness, but with a different approach (called nucleus sampling because you keep only the dense "nucleus" of likely options and discard the thin tail).

 The Intuition